joagre/ratatoskr/ideas/r.md

 # The R programming language

+R is a tiny but powerful programming language

+functional, dynamically typed and concurrency oriented programming language.

-R is a dynamically typed language with type inference and
+condynamically typed language with type inference and

 Dynamically typed
 Hindley-Milner type inference